learn-co-students/react-component-updating-lab-online-web-sp-000/README.md

 1. Describe what happens in the updating phase of the React component lifecycle
 2. Briefly introduce React Refs and their role in the component lifecycle
-3. Practice the using `shouldComponentUpdate` and `componentDidUpdate`.
+3. Practice using `shouldComponentUpdate` and `componentDidUpdate`.

 ## Overview